 With the Tour de France 2018 route having been announced with a return for Alpe d’Huez and the cobbles of Paris-Roubaix, onine sports betting sites are releasing Tour de France cycling odds on who do you think is going to win and make the podium.

 Betting the Tour de France with Bookmaker.eu is a terrific way to increase your enjoyment of the most famous event on the international cycling calendar.

 So if you think you can predict the winner of the Tour de France or you as a whole or you have a favorite to win the King of the Mountains place a bet with Bookmaker Sportsbook.

 Be sure to get your Tour de France bets down early at Bookmaker Sportsbook, because the worlds greatest cycling race is here!

 Sign up now for your free Bookmaker account, it's as easy as 1-2-3.

-Chris Froome Cruises to His Second Tour de France Victory.
+Chris Froome Cruises to his 4th Tour de France Victory.

 Whilst every effort is made to ensure that the betting odds are correct, it is your responsibility to check before you place a Sports bet.

 Cycling Betting Odds: Live Cycling Odds